Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Pursuant to guidance provided by the Office of Civil Rights and the implementing regulations for Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and the Age Discrimination Act; Rockland Community College is committed to a policy of equal treatment and opportunity in every aspect of its relations with its students, faculty, staff, applicants, and members of the larger community.
 This includes the admission process, access to programs, privileges, activities, student financial assistance and services, without regard to race, color, religion, sex, age, national origin, disability, marital status, or sexual orientation in accordance with federal and/or state laws.

-If you have any questions about the policy of equal opportunity, non-discrimination policies, or related procedures, students should contact the Vice President of Student Services, and employees should contact the Director of Diversity & Inclusion/Chief Diversity Officer.
+If you have any questions about the policy of equal opportunity, non-discrimination policies, or related procedures, students should contact the Vice President of Enrollment Management and Student Affairs, and employees should contact the Director of Diversity & Inclusion/Chief Diversity Officer.

 For Students: